-- Develop and meet long-term goals and short-term action steps for planning, implementing, and sustaining arts education programs and resources for K-8 students.
+- Develop and meet long-term goals and short-term action steps for planning, implementing, and sustaining arts education programs and resources for students.

-- Develop and maintain programs and support systems (including data, resources, and professional development) for arts learning providers, such as classroom teachers, arts specialists, administrators, arts organizations, and teaching artists.
+- Develop support systems (including data collection, resources, and professional development) for arts education providers, such as classroom teachers, arts specialists, administrators, arts organizations, and teaching artists.

 - Communicate and collaborate with policymakers and leaders to influence arts and education policy in the school district, local government, and arts organizations, so that the initiative's gains are institutionalized.

 Any Given Child, part of the Rubenstein Arts Access Program, is generously funded by David and Alice Rubenstein.